 The stack

-Keep the stack brutally practical:
+Keep the stack simple:

 - NinjaPear for company, customer, competitor, people, funding, updates, and monitor data